 Lauren is an engineering student at Green River College in the Running Start program.
 She is passionate about coding, electronics, and 3D printing.
 Lauren was accepted to the Engineering program at the University of Washington and will begin attending UW in fall of 2020.

 Heidi has a Bachelor’s Degree in Education for middle school science, and a Master’s in Education with emphasis in high school physics.
 Her first experience in science education was running the science fair during the years her boys were in elementary school.
-She currently teaches middle school science for a local homeschool co-op, and loves helping kids of all ages discover answers about how the world around them works.
+She taught middle school science for a local homeschool co-op for 3 years, and loves helping kids of all ages make discoveries about how the world around them works.
 She also believes that learning through hands-on activities is the best way to explore those answers.
 When the opportunity came to help create and teach the STEAM Academy program, it was a perfect match.
-When she is not busy with science, she can be found making music, cooking, or occasionally relaxing with a family board game night.
+When she is not busy with science, she can be found making music, cooking, or occasionally relaxing with family for a game night.

 Kathy is the owner and founder of STEAMboat Studio.
 She has a Bachelor’s degree in Mechanical Engineering and has always been passionate about STEM.
 She developed a love for art when she was asked to volunteer as an art docent in her daughter’s Kindergarten class, and she continued her work as a classroom art docent for the next 10 years.
 Through her experience, she saw the strong connection between art and the sciences and the value of hands-on learning and creative expression in the learning process.
 Kathy combined her passion for art and her love of science and engineering to found STEAMboat Studio in February of 2014.
 She enjoys working with students of all ages, encouraging them to learn and explore new things and to think creatively.
 Kathy is also a long-time Girl Scout volunteer and troop leader.
 She has over 10 years of experience working with children ages 5-18 in a variety of programs and settings.